We are sorry that this was not useful for you!

 The BMV knowledge test in Ohio has 40 multiple-choice questions about motor vehicle regulations and traffic signs.

-You should expect 20 questions about road signs and signals.
+You should expect 20 questions about road signs and signals and 20 questions about safe driving and Ohio traffic laws.

 Who Must Take the Written Knowledge Test?